cassidydotdk/py-sics/hello-taichi/README.md

 - [taichi-julia.py](./taichi-julia.py)

-For additional examples of what you can do with Taihi, visit the [Taichi Github](https://github.com/taichi-dev/taichi/tree/master/python/taichi/examples)
+For additional examples of what you can do with Taichi, visit the [Taichi Github](https://github.com/taichi-dev/taichi/tree/master/python/taichi/examples) and the main [Taochi Website](https://www.taichi-lang.org/)

 Have fun :-)